 Highline Council Reflections Chair: Melissa.Ebbeson@gmail.com

 Check out these cool things from National PTA!

 Reflections Ceremony Celebration

-The 2020 theme is "Look Within".
-The deadline to submit artwork to the Highline Council PTSA is November 22, 2019 at our workshop at ERAC.
+The 2022 theme is "I Will Change The World By..."
+The deadline to submit artwork to the Highline Council PTSA is January 5, 2022 through virtual submission.

 Literature -- works of fiction, nonfiction, poetry, prose, drama, short stories and lyrics.

 Music Composition -- original musical composition, with or without words.